bencasalino/Knowledge/NOTES/JavaScript/Higher-Order-Functions.md

 **NOTE:** It does not modify the array it is given.

 Like forEach, filter is a standard array method.
 The example defined in the function only to show what it does internally.
 It does not return a new array it just replaces or updates the current array.
-For each eseentially replaces the for loop with different syntax.
+For each essentially replaces the for loop with different syntax.

 ---